 Go into any home store and the choices can be overwhelming, especially when it comes to travertine and tumbled edge travertine.
 So what is the difference between regular travertine and tumbled edge travertine?
 The answer may surprise you.

 Tumbled edge travertine is just as it suggests.
 It is a travertine tile that has been placed into a ‘tumbler’ where bits and pieces of the edges on the tile are worn away to simulate age and wear.
 Why would this be desirable?
 Many homes are constructed quickly, and often the landscaping and interiors of the homes have that ‘new home’ look.
-Utilizing tumbled edge travertine allows for the look of timeless age, and loans a type of long term stability to a newly constructed home unlike any other type of tile.
+Using travertine with a tumbled edge allows for the look of timeless age, and loans a type of long term stability to a newly constructed home unlike any other type of tile.

-Whether you use the tiles inside or outside (they make great landscaping material as well) tumbled edge travertine tiles can lend an ‘old world’ effect to a living room, kitchen or bath area.
-Imagine tumbled edge travertine in a master suite’s bathroom.
-With the same mottled coloring as marble (at a fraction of the cost) you can recreate a spa effect in your own home.
+Whether you use the tiles inside or outside (they make great landscaping material as well) tumbled edge travertine tiles can lend an ‘old world’ effect to a living room or kitchen.

 You can also utilize tumbled edge travertine stones in your landscaping outdoors.
-Many use tumbled edge travertine as pavers to line or pump up the ‘wow’ effect of a driveway or patio.
-The hottest new trend so far, as evidenced on a wide variety of home improvement shows, is to use tumbled edge travertine on porches and to outline various landscaping features.
-And the best feature of all?
-Tumbled edge travertine offers age without your having to wait for it.
+Many use them as pavers to line or pump up the ‘wow’ effect of a driveway or patio.
+The hottest new trend so far, as evidenced on a wide variety of home improvement shows, is to use on porches and to outline various landscaping features.
+And the best feature of all? travertine offers age without your having to wait for it.